The End of The Guelph Mercury and The Future of The Hamilton Spectator

 The Hamilton Spectator’s real estate is different than most other newspapers of older urban centres.

-TheSpec’s building at 44 Frid Street, alongside the 403, was designed as the corporate nerve centre of the newspaper chain.
+TheSpec’s building at 44 Frid Street, alongside the 403, was designed as the corporate nerve centre for the chain.
 That’s the reason is so expansive for a mid-sized city newspaper.

 A prime location with direct highway access and visibility to the over 100,000 vehicles passing by each day, TheSpec’s real estate value is substantive and worth more on a spreadsheet than the newspaper brand.